CMSgov/dpc-static-site/src/_pages/api-documentation/get-sandbox-credentials.md

 1. Go to the **Upload Your Public Key** section on the **How to Generate a Public Key** page.
 2. Create a label for your public key.
 Make the label easy to recognize.
-3. Paste the `public.pem` file you created in step 2 into the "Public Key" field.
+3. Paste the `public.pem` file you created into the "Public Key" field.
 4. Include "BEGIN PUBLIC KEY" and "END PUBLIC KEY" before and after your key.
-5. Paste the contents of the `signature.sig` file you created in step 4 into the "Signature Snippet" field.
+5. Paste the contents of the `signature.sig` file you created into the "Signature Snippet" field.
 6. Select **Add key**.

 ## What's next?